michielvh1995/CardManager/readme.md

 # TODO:
 * Rewrite database logic in C/C++
-* Rewrite WHERE logic, to use a better format
 * Refactor the SQLResponse to make better use of WHERE

 ## Python TODO: